aliou/www/_drafts/postgres-tsranges-in-ecto.md

 end
 ```

-We also need to make sure a user can't have multiple chores at the same time.
+We also need to make sure a user can't have multiple chores overlapping with
-For this we'll add a constraint using our period:
+each other.
+For this we'll add add [an exclusion constraint][] on our period:

 ```elixir
 # Add the btree_gist extension to allow using `gist` indexes